REALTOR® CODE OF ETHICS

 The first step prior to filing an ethics complaint is to engage the Board’s ombuds services.
 Click here to learn more and then contact our Chief Executive Officer Suzanne Silva, CAE, RCE, at (401) 333-6363, ext.
 12, for assistance.

 Over the years, members have sought ways to avoid the time-consuming process of Ethics complaint filings and hearings.
 In response, our Association has adopted the Citation Policy endorsed by the National Association of REALTORS® effective 1/1/2023.
-Please read the Citation Policy here.
+Please read the Citation Policy here as it may apply from time to time.

 Mediation